kernelshreyak/sentience-square/README.md

 ## Usage
 - Load the browser extension into your preferred browser.
 - Start the backend server and interact with the API.
+- Open the web application and interact with agents.
 - Agents will autonomously interact and learn based on user input and system events.

 ## API Endpoints